William Stephen Raikes Hodson: Indian rebellion

 The sons of the king had refused to surrender, demanding guarantees of safety.
-On the following day, with a few horsemen, Hodson went back and demanded the princes' unconditional surrender.
-Again a crowd of thousands of mutineers gathered, and Hodson ordered them to disarm, which they did.
+On the following day, with a few horsemen, Hodson went back and demanded the princes' unconditional surrender contrary to his promises to the Emperor.
+Again a crowd of thousands of mutineers gathered, angered by the duplicitous character.
+Hodson ordered them to disarm again, which they did under duress after being reminded of the fact that their families faced death within the walled city.
+The princes agreed to save their peoples’ lives.
 He sent the princes on with an escort of ten men, while with the remaining ninety he collected the arms of the crowd.

 The princes were mounted on a bullock-cart and driven towards the city of Delhi.
-As they approached the city gate, a crowd of people again started to gather around them, and Hodson ordered the three princes to get off the cart and to strip off their top garments.
+As they approached the city gate, a crowd of people again started to gather around them, trying to save their princes.
+Hodson, seeing these princes as sparks of rebellion and hope for their people, ordered the three princes off the cart and to strip their top garments.
 He then took a carbine from one of his troopers and shot them dead before stripping them of their signet rings, turquoise arm bands and bejewelled swords.
 Their bodies were ordered to be displayed in front of a kotwali, or police station, and left there to be seen by all.
 The gate near where they were killed is still called the Khooni Darwaza, or "Bloody Gate".

 The actions were controversial even at the time.

 The future Frederick Roberts, 1st Earl Roberts, then a junior officer serving in the Delhi campaign, would later call it a "blot" and criticised "an otherwise brilliant officer" for exposing himself to criticism.
 Other first hand accounts, such as William W. Ireland, also questioned the exigency of his actions.
 Hodson's service record showed that he had often behaved in arbitrary fashion before, and he had previously been removed from civil duties by the then Governor General of India, Lord Dalhousie.

 Bahadur Shah II was put on trial.
 However, as Hodson had previously guaranteed his life, he was exiled to Rangoon, Burma, where he died in November 1862 at the age of 87.